muhme/quote_joomla/README.md

 $ JOOMLA_VERSION=4 npx cypress open
 ```

-In Cypress, you use E2E Testing, launch your favorite browser and with the install.cy.js script you have automatic Joomla and module installation.
-This needs to be run once after the Docker containers are created.
+In Cypress, you use E2E Testing, launch your favorite browser and with the `install.cy.js` script you have automatic Joomla and module installation.
+This can run once after the Docker containers are created.

 ![Cypress install screen shoot](images/install_screen.png)